1. What is the Legal name of the College?

 4. What is the legal status of the College?

 The College is a Body Corporate, with charitable status in receipt of government funding.

 Trinity College, Dublin is the sole constituent College of the University of Dublin, founded in 1592 by the Royal Charter of Queen Elizabeth I and is recognised by the Government of the Republic of Ireland, through its designation under the Irish Government’s Higher Education Authority Act, 1971, the Universities Act, 1997, the Trinity College, Dublin (Charters and Letters Patent Amendment) Act, 2000 and the Higher Education Authority Act 2022.

 The College is regarded as established for charitable purposes only, within the meaning of Section 207 of the Taxes Consolidation Act, 1997 (formerly Section 33 of the Income Tax Act, 1967) under charity reference number CHY 11.

 This exemption was originally granted on the 26th June 1958 and is still effective.

 5. How is the governance and basic law of the College regulated?

 The governance of the College is ultimately regulated by the Charters and Letters Patent of the College.
-As royal acts, these documents have force of law equivalent to legislation and can therefore only be amended by means of a Charter or Act of the Oireachtas.
-This most recently occurred in 2000, to alter the composition of the Board of the College.
+These documents have force of law equivalent to legislation and can therefore only be amended by means of a Charter or Act of the Oireachtas.

 However, the basic law of the College and University is regulated by the Statutes.
 The College is entitled to amend its Statutes, with the approval of the Board, Fellows and Visitors, and thus regulate its internal affairs.
 Any college regulations, such as those found in the College Calendar and policy documents, must comply with the Statutes.
 The most recent comprehensive revision of the Statutes occurred in 2010.